cfengine/documentation/reference/functions/now.markdown

 **Description:** Return the time at which this agent run started in system representation.

-In order to provide an immutable enviroment against which to converge, this value does not change during the execution of an agent.
+In order to provide an immutable environment against which to converge, this value does not change during the execution of an agent.

 **Example:**